moisterr/PUCCH-format-0-decode/README.md

 RTL Simulation: The test vectors are fed into the SystemVerilog testbench and simulated using Xilinx Vivado.
 Result Analysis: The RTL outputs (waveforms and text dumps) are compared against the MATLAB golden model to verify functional correctness and timing constraints.

-⏱️ Timing summary
+⏱️ Timing Summary
 The system successfully achieved timing closure with zero failing endpoints across all categories.

 | Category | Worst Slack | Total Slack | Failing Endpoints | Total Endpoints |
 | :--- | :--- | :--- | :--- | :--- |